willjliu02/ImageProcessing/README.md

     per RGB value.
 A negative increment would mean darkening an image.
   - FlipImage: Represents a command to either vertically or horizontally flip an image.
   - FocusComponent: Creates a grayscale image based off the specified component.
   - IImageProcessor: Allows different commands for editing to be placed on an image.
-  - IImageState: ??
-Represents the state of a processor.
   - ImageCommand: Represents applying an edit on a given image.
   - ImageProcessorModel: Saves image references, while also performing image edits and saving new references to those.